Cheltenham Tuesday preview: Rory Delargy best bets

 A slightly different look to Punting Pointers this week, with Mr Massey in his element going through the proverbial bins on the away circuit (he does love to bin-hoke, as we used to call it when I was a lad), while I’ll be trying to pry some value out of Cheltenham, although not necessarily in the championship events, and my partner in crime will insist that I mention a couple of racing’s recidivists, as you will note later in this piece.

-I have done a few preview evenings and podcasts, and will mention the horses I’ve been keen on for Cheltenham here, but where those have collapsed in price, I’m not certain to repeat them as selections, and value is always the watchword.
+I have done a few preview evenings and podcasts, and will mention the horses I’ve been keen on for Cheltenham here, but where those have collapsed in price, I’m not certain to repeat them as selections.
+Value is always the watchword.

+I’m not sure she’ll be good enough to win this National Hunt Chase, but I’m pretty confident that the step up to 3¾m will bring about improvement in SNOW LEOPARDESS, who receives the valuable mares’ allowance, and has been running with great credit in open company.

 The Ultima looks one of the weakest handicaps I’ve seen at the Festival in years, with perhaps six or seven horses making serious appeal, so the fact that Sky Bet pay seven places means it’s rude not to take advantage.